- Download our Moving to Denmark Guide (PDF)

 Culture in Denmark is influenced by both traditionally European and Scandinavian elements, with many Danes considering themselves both European and Nordic.
 Despite this, most have a strong sense of their own identity and, while 'Danishness' might be difficult to define, it affects how Danes relate to each other and to foreign visitors.

-As a result, expats may experience some culture shock in Denmark – despite the ostensible similarities between Danes, other Europeans and Americans, the particulars of Danish culture are easily misunderstood.
+As a result, expats may experience some culture shock in Denmark.
+Despite the ostensible similarities between Danes, other Europeans and Americans, the particulars and nuances of Danish culture are easily misunderstood.

 Language in Denmark

 It is therefore perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.

 All foreign residents are entitled to free or subsidised Danish language teaching provided by their local municipality.
 Expats can connect and integrate with their hosts more easily if they make at least some effort with the language.
 It can also be quite stressful for expats to not understand what is going on around them – some familiarity with the language can alleviate this.

 Food in Denmark

 From the ubiquitous hot dog stands to the New Nordic food of Noma, food and drink play a big part in Danish life.
 One of the most characteristic dishes is the Danish open sandwich, smørrebrød, usually made with rye bread and topped with meat or fish and accompaniments.
 These are typically eaten with a knife and fork.